What is the secret of expert tea tasters?

 I learn proper slurping too.

-5 thoughts on “What is the secret of expert tea tasters?
+15 thoughts on “What is the secret of expert tea tasters?
+My tea-tasting at Ahmad Tea

 1. Janet Williams Post author